mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/deploy-best-practice/index.md

 **WARNING: Disks cannot be resized after deployment!
 Adjust the disk space requirements for the volume of your use case!**

-### Block Device / Storage
+# Production DC/OS Agent Node Requirements

-*Note: The recommendations in this section are for the DC/OS Agent block-device/disks containing the MongoDB data only.*
+The recommendations in this section apply to the DC/OS Agent nodes running the percona-mongo service.

+## Block Device / Storage

-#### Disk Recommendations
+### Disk Recommendations

 MongoDB performs best when using disks with fast read and write patterns.